 • Charles the Bald

-He is known as Louis, Emperor of the West and is also an ancestor of mine.
+History calls him Louis, Emperor of the West and he is also an ancestor of mine.

 Louis the Pious had his eldest rule as Emperor for some time2.
 When his other sons came of age, he gave each son authority over one-third of the Empire2.